The Hotel Theresa, as it looks today, White Castle and all.

 Harlem, renown the world over for the artists and writers of the Harlem Renaissance and its burgeoning music scene, was soon home to New York’s most thriving black community.
 But many of the businesses here refused to serve black patrons, or at least certainly made them unwelcome.

 The Theresa changed its policy in 1940 and soon its lobby was filled with famous athletes, actresses and politicians, many choosing to live at the Hotel Theresa over other hotels in Manhattan.
-The hotel’s relative small size made it an interesting concentration of America’s most renown black celebrities.
+The hotel’s relatively small size made it an interesting concentration of America’s most renown black celebrities.

 In this podcast, I give you a tour of this glamorous scene, from the corner bar to the penthouse, from the breakfast table of Joe Louis to the crazy parties of Dinah Washington.